When I work on my clients’ projects, one of the main questions I am asked involves the true nature of building cost in London.

 · External finishes, roof tiles, doors and windows, and wall cladding and gutters.

 · Services and fit-out, plumbing, heating, ventilation, electrics, doors, and stairs.

 · Decorations, plastering, finishes, flooring, tiling and sanitary and lighting.

 · Site management, welfare, health and safety, scaffolding and fencing.

-Please be advised that in addition to the cost shown in this blog post, there are situations in which further costs might arise due to unforeseen conditions on your site.
-These might include but not limited to sloping ground, poor ground or structure conditions and contamination which will be taken into account when in progress with the project.
+Please be advised that, in addition to the costs shown in this blog post, there are situations where further costs might arise due to unforeseen conditions on your site.
+These might include but are not limited to, sloping ground, poor ground or structural conditions and contamination, all of which will be taken into account when progressing with the project.

-The cost of constructing a new extension or a house is generally calculated in pounds per square meter of the floor area.
-The bigger the floor area, the greater the overall cost.
+The cost of constructing a new extension or a house is generally calculated in pounds per square metre of the floor area so, the bigger the floor area, the greater the overall cost.

-Along with these costs, you will need to allow an extra 15% of the building cost to cover for the cost of hiring your architect, engineer and project managers (or a multidiscipline architecture practice) as well as other miscellaneous consultants which will be needed for the execution of the project.
+Along with these costs, you will need to allow an extra 15% of the building cost to cover the costs of hiring your architect, engineer and project managers (or a multidisciplinary architecture practice such as us!) as well as other miscellaneous consultants needed to execute your project.
 You will also need to allow an extra 8% of the building cost for statutory consents and contingencies.

 But hang on a minute…